 Each time you hit send on that beautiful new campaign, there are a handful of factors that can impact your email rendering.
-Some of these, such as having images enabled or blocked, are specific to the person receiving the email.
-However, inbox service providers can present much larger challenges if you forego email testing.
+These include:

-To shed light on how often email apps change, we took a look at the version histories for the biggest players.
-The current email client market share puts Gmail at number one, followed by Apple iPhone, and Outlook in third place.
+To shed light on how often email apps change, we took a look at the biggest players for mobile email clients.
+The five most popular email clients overall for the first quarter of 2021 show Apple iPhone at number one, followed by Gmail, Apple Mail, Outlook, and Yahoo!
+Mail.

 Apple’s annual iOS launches include updates to its Mail clients, keeping any major updates that might impact email rendering limited to the annual operating system update.
-Gmail and Outlook, however, make updates throughout the year.
-As I mentioned, update notes on desktop versions are unavailable, so we focused our research on four popular mobile email clients:
+However, the Gmail, Outlook, and Yahoo!
+Mail mobile apps make updates throughout the year.

 - Gmail (Android)